What is a home care package?

 – Australian Government subsidy (and eligible supplements)

-– your maximum income tested care fee (if you’ve entered into Home Care after 1 July 2014) which you may need to pay based on your personal circumstances any other amount you’ve agreed to pay for extra care or services, not covered in your package.
+– your maximum income tested care fee (if you’ve entered into Home Care after 1 July 2014) which you may need to pay based on your personal financial circumstances or any other amount you’ve agreed to pay for extra care or services, not covered in your package.

 Any unspent funds must be rolled over from month to month and year to year for as long as you remain in the package.